BatuhanKANBER/Server-Client_App/README.md

 Then, we give the created clientHandler object the start() method and thus provide multiple client access to the server side.

 ![](images/1.png)

+We get the address information of our client by using the InetAddress object in our Client Class.
+Then, we perform input and output operations using BufferedReader and PrintWriter objects.
+Then, we write the function that enables the use of Windows commands using the Process object.
+And we complete our Client class.